stephenverderame/cpp_book/src/pointers/intro.md

 I've been skirting around this topic for a bit because I wanted to start with the modern C++ smart pointers, and then mention the C style raw pointers.
 However, I think understanding the smart pointers takes some groundwork, which I think we finally have laid out.

-The C++ smart pointers are template types, that is they are classes which take template type arguments.
-Like raw pointers and references, smart pointers enable the class that they wrap to behave polymorphically.
+The C++ smart pointers are template types, that is to say they are classes which take template type arguments.
+Like raw pointers and references, smart pointers enable the class they wrap to behave polymorphically.
 The three smart pointers (`unique_ptr`, `shared_ptr`, and `weak_ptr`) all have slightly different semantics and uses, but taken as a whole they have a few key advantages over "dumb" pointers:

 1. Firstly, smart pointers are RAII classes for regular pointers.
 The smart pointer itself has an automatic lifetime, so when it goes out of scope it handles any resource management it may need to do.